steelbrain/motion/packages/gloss/README.md

 themes
 ---

-Use themes and themeProps to easily theme an entire component a different way. `themeProps` will accept boolean props.
+Use themes for really easy variant looks for components.
+Gives you complete control to change multiple elements with a single prop.

 ```js
 @style class Title extends React.Component {